NadhirBenLazhar/storyset-bulk-downloader/README.md

 ```

 ## Tips
-1. You can change the color and generate many color without downloading each time.
+1. You can change the color and generate many colors folder without run download each time.

 ## License
 - Read the `LICENSE` file.